-2016 2015 Adjusted operating income \$ 1,449.4 \$ 1,385.8 Additions to property, plant and equipment (666.8) (630.2) Additions to intangible assets (excluding spectrum) (125.6) (93.5) Proceeds from disposal of assets 3.4 4.4 Cash flows from segment operations \$ 660.4 \$ 666.5
+2017 2016 Adjusted operating income ¢ 1.534.0 æ 1.449.4 Additions to property, plant and equipment Ψ (574.4) Ф (666.8) Additions to intangible assets (excluding spectrum licences) (132.3) (125.6) Proceeds from disposal of assets (excluding spectrum licences) 5.6 3.4 Cash flows from segment operations \$ 832.9 \$ 660.4

 In the Media segment, TVA Group operates the largest French-language private television network in North America.
-TVA Group is the sole owner of 6 of the 10 television stations in the TVA Network and the specialty channels LCN, TVA Sports, addikTV, Prise 2, Yoopa, CASA and MOI&cie.
+TVA Group is the sole owner of 6 of the 10 television stations in the TVA Network and the specialty channels TVA Sports, LCN, addikTV, Prise 2, Yoopa, CASA and MOI&cie.
 TVA Group also holds interests in two other TVA Network affiliates and the Évasion specialty channel.
 As well, TVA Group is engaged in commercial production, dubbing, custom publishing and premedia services, and in the distribution of audiovisual products through its TVA Films division.
+As well, TVA Group operates the TVA Nouvelles and TVA websites and mobile apps, which reach more than three million Internet users per month (source: ComScore, December 2017), and the TVA.ca site and mobile app, which provide access to live-streaming of TVA Group's channels and archived content and shows.